mquinson/shutorial/README.md

 ./shutorial run intro
 ```

-The following should appear in the terminal window.
+The following text should appear in the terminal window.
 ```
 Launching exercice intro